Things to do in The Rocks

 Circular Quay

-Looking at from Circular Quay to the Sydney Harbour Bridge
+Looking from Circular Quay to the Sydney Harbour Bridge

 The best places to eat in The Rocks